jackybourgeois/active-home-api-ws/docs/wsAPI.md

 # Web Socket API (WsAPI)

-Allow the system to receive and send Message through a websocket connection.
+Allow the system to receive and send Message through a Web Socket connection.